EnigmaticWolf/Orchid/CONTRIBUTING.md

-This library attempts to comply with PSR-1, PSR-2, and PSR-4.
+This library attempts to comply with PSR-1, PSR-2, and PSR-4 and PSR-11.

 ##### Pull Requests
 1. Fork the Orchid repository